SphericalSilver/git-testing/readme.md

 3. `git reset <commit_id>` - Used when you want to reverse a commit (last argument is commit_id, which you can find using git log).
 Using git log again will show that the head of the branch is now that new commit.
 This won't automatically undo all changes, you'll still need to make the manual fixes and then recommit them.
 Note that you should never do a reset when the commit has already been pushed to a remote repository, as other developers may already be relying on it.
 4. `git reset --hard <commit_id>` - Deletes the committed changes from that commit_id, have to be careful when using this.
 5. `git revert <commit_id>` - Reverts the changes made from the commit_id specified.
 The bad commit isn't actually lost though, it will still be in history.
 There will be another commit created that will have been responsible for reverting the bad one - this commit can then be pushed to the remote repo.
 When working with a remote repo, this is preferable to git reset for the reason that it doesn't hard delete the bad commit. `git reset` is best reserved for when working locally only.
-6. `git commit --amend -a "new commit message"` - Updates the last commit message
+6. `git commit --amend -m "new commit message"` - Updates the last commit message
 7. `git commit --amend --no-edit` - Used to update a commit without changing the last commit message (maybe you made some changes you wanted to make, or there were files you didn't stage yet and you just staged them.)
 The advantage of this over `git revert` is that an extra commit isn't created.

 ## Forking